unbxd/search-JS-library/docs/gettingStarted/IntegrateWithYourSiteDetails.md

         ```

-## Sample configuration with the unbxd demo sitekey feed containing majority of the common features
+## Sample configuration with the unbxd demo sitekey feed

 {: .important }
 > Note: All Element selectors must change as per your website